vmathmachine/Complex-Numbers/README.md

 10. Make sure it works properly.
 Try some of the example code below.

 11. Once you've made sure your library is fully functional, feel free to delete the ZIP file from your downloads folder.
 As well as any other copies of this library that haven't been moved to the Processing sketchbook.
 This step is optional, of course.

+Just to note, this library is currently going through a transition, and will soon be "Github released", whatever that means.
+After that, the download process might be a little different.
+Or it might be exactly the same.
+I honestly have no idea.

 # Details